 Pubs in city centres are often like bars.
 In other places they can be very different.
 In villages, many are part of the community and used almost like part of the home.
 Most welcome families (during the day).
 They specialise in beer, but most also serve food, teas and coffees, wine and spirits.

-Be aware that you normally need to go to the drinks counter (known as the ‘bar’ in both pubs and bars) to order your drinks; table service is rare, although coronavirus restrictions have made it necessary in some places.
+Be aware that you normally need to go to the drinks counter (known as the ‘bar’ in both pubs and bars) to order your drinks; table service is rare.

 If you stand at the bar and looked relaxed, or you don’t meet the eyes of the bar staff, you will probably not get served.
 The bar staff will assume you have the drinks you need and are just hanging out (the bar is the best place to chat to strangers).